bernhardAxonIvy/doc/source/designer-guide/configuration/index.rst

 Configuration
 *************

-This chapter explains the configuration concept of Axon Ivy and describes the configuration editor and the various configuration types.
+This chapter explains the configuration concept of |axon-ivy| and describes the configuration editor and the various configuration types.

 .. toctree::